opendatainitiative/opendatainitiative.github.io/resources.md

 State support of government financial transparency is critical for the success of the cities' open data implementations.
 Every city has financial reporting responsiblities to their state and likely to the <a target="_blank" href="http://gasb.org/">Governmental Accounting Standards Board</a>.
 This makes working with these critical oversight organziations an important part of every city's repsonsibilities.
 Each state's success with their own open data portals directly impacts their cities through standards, audits, reporting, and collaboration.
 The Open Data Initiative is working to bridge the gaps in government financial transparency implementations between the city, state, and federal levels.
 1. <a target="_blank" href="http://whatworkscities.sunlightfoundation.com/#section-h2-02">Why do you need policy for government open data</a>
 1. What is an open data policy for a state?
 (First revision to be published in early March 2018)
-1. <a target="_blank" href="/open-data-legislation-how-to">How to make an open data policy into state legislation?</a> (First revision to be published in early March 2018)
+1. How to make an open data policy into state legislation?
+(First revision to be published in March 2018)
-1. <a target="_blank" href="/open-data-legislation-implementation">Implementing an open data policy in a state</a> (First revision to be published in early March 2018)
+1. Implementing an open data policy in a state (First revision to be published in March 2018)
-1. <a target="_blank" href="/legislation">Index of existing state legislation</a>
+1. <a target="_blank" href="/legislation">Scored Index of existing state legislation</a>
+1. <a target="_blank" href="/transparency">Report and Scored index of existing state open data portals</a>
 1. <a href="/assets/doc/ODI_Recommended_Tools.pdf">Government financial transparency tools</a>
 1. <a href="/assets/doc/ODI-Best-Practices.pdf">Best practices for operating government financial transparency tools</a>